 Section 179 Expensing: Deduct up to 100% of the equipment cost in the first year.
 For 2026, the IRS maximum limit is $2,560,000.
 This is ideal for high-income years when you need immediate, aggressive tax relief.

 Bonus Depreciation (Section 168(k)): Similar to Section 179, bonus depreciation allows you to deduct 100% of the cost of "qualified property" (including new and used gear) in the first year it’s placed in service.
-For 2026, this is a particularly potent tool because it lacks the strict annual dollar caps and income limitations of Section 179.
+For 2026, this is a particularly potent tool because it lacks the strict annual dollar caps and income limitations of Section 179, although not all property qualifies.

-The home office deduction remains incredibly valuable, but your studio must pass the Exclusive Use Test—meaning the space cannot double as a guest bedroom, gym, or general living area.
+The home office deduction remains incredibly valuable, but your studio must pass the Exclusive Use Test and otherwise qualify under the home office rules.

 How to Calculate Your Deduction: